halalbooking/hb-test-generator/README.md

-It writes tests and saves it into a test file.
+It writes tests and saves it into a file.

 ## Quality